Buying real estate in Brazil?

 Laura is a trusted real estate expert specializing in São Paulo's competitive and fast-paced property market.
 With an in-depth understanding of the city's commercial and residential sectors, she assists clients in securing prime investments, from luxury apartments in Itaim Bibi to high-yield commercial spaces on Avenida Paulista.
 Her expertise in São Paulo's financial and business hubs makes her a key resource for investors seeking growth in Brazil's economic powerhouse.

-What types of properties are most available in São Paulo right now, and what's trending?
+What types of properties can you actually buy in São Paulo right now?

 It's something we develop in our Brazil property pack.